-Please bring your pack with three quarts of water and the Ten Essentials to the trailhead, ready to go.
-Please wear your boots or strong trail shoes for the short drive up the hill to the trail head.
-Your pack should not weigh much more than about 10 pounds.
-A scale will be available to test your skill at selecting gear for Fit, Experienced, Light and Fast fun and adventure on South Sister!
+Bring your pack with three quarts of water and the Ten Essential Systems to the trailhead, ready to go.
+Wear your boots or strong trail shoes for the short drive up the hill to the trail head.
+Your pack should not weigh much more than about 10 pounds, including six pounds of disappearing water.
+Check you pack weight on a scale to test your skill at selecting gear for Fit, Experienced, Light and Fast fun and adventure on South Sister!